1. Laundry is now the most important thing in your life

 It's a trap.
 Unless you find the Swedish equivalent of Mills and Boon enticing, or are desperate to read the 98th edition of Sven-Göran Eriksson's autobiography, then move along, there's nothing of interest for you here.
 Dress it up any way you like: but those books have been left there for a reason, and the reason is that they aren't wanted.

-He left it on that shelf for a reason.
-Photo: Claudio Bresciani/TT
+They left it on that shelf for a reason.
+Photo: Hasse Holmberg/TT